bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 We're absolutely happy to host and run those kinds of things.
 So yeah, absolutely.

-Speaker 0: 01:51:59
+Max: 01:51:59

 Pretty sweet.
 And I'm really curious what we can come up with to use this other than just blockchain sync and wallet balance sync.

-Speaker 1: 01:52:08
+Speaker(Samir): 01:52:08

 Yeah.

-Speaker 0: 01:52:10
+Max: 01:52:10

 Pretty cool.

-Speaker 6: 01:52:12
+Lucas: 01:52:12

 Yeah, sorry, just one comment.
 You know, it's not obvious what we can do with this technology.
 I don't know if everybody understands.

 In fact, I think the white paper is not a good starting point for, in fact, it is the, you know, So, sometimes you need to know the tools that you have available.

 So, when you say, okay, we can fix the, oh, there is this technology that we can use, and this is exactly for this.
 So if you have documentation or presentations or examples or snippets or whatever or use cases, right?
 That's also cool.
 I'm pretty interested in this stuff.

-Speaker 1: 01:53:05
+Speaker(Samir): 01:53:05

 I will definitely send you guys that stuff.
 You're totally right.
 You have to kind of know what the tool is before you can really see where it makes sense to use.
 Absolutely.

-Speaker 6: 01:53:17
+Lucas: 01:53:17

 Okay.
 Thank you guys.

-Speaker 0: 01:53:20
+Max: 01:53:20

 Yeah, then I guess that's it for the recorded part of this week's Wasabi Research Club.
 Thanks for all the guests joining us here and all the viewers online.